aeccitm/AnImage.io/README.md

 **Option 2:** Inverted B&W

 <div align="center"><img src="User'guide_images/Fig6.PNG"></div>
-<p align="center">Fig 6.Select Inverted B&W option.
+<p align="center">Fig 6.
+Select Inverted B&W option.
 The black color indicates the cooper region.</p>

 **Step 2:** Now, the parameter tab will be enabled.
 Then, the user can select the optimal parameters for reconstructing the image on a dielectric substrate.
 Options that can be configured include the following: